 Cost of entertainment and eating out in Egypt

 Whether seeking low-cost or high-end leisure activities, Egypt has something for everyone.
-Many of Egypt’s popular attractions, such as the Khan el-Khalili Bazaar and the Egyptian Museum, offer free or affordable entrance fees, making it easy to explore Ancient Egypt.
+Many of Egypt’s popular attractions, such as the Khan el-Khalili Bazaar and the Egyptian Museum, offer free or affordable entrance fees, making it easy to explore the wonders of Ancient Egypt.

 Eating out at local restaurants and street food markets will cost you next to nothing in Egypt.
 There are also many fine dining options, including dinner cruises on the Nile River, serving a plethora of international cuisines, but you should be prepared to shell out for these.